starwing/lua-protobuf/README.md

 #### Hooks

-If set `pb.option "enable_hooks"`, the hook function will enabled. you could use `pb.hooks()` to set or get a hook function. call it with type name directly get current setted hook. call it with two arguments to set a hook. and call it with `nil` as the second argument to remove the hook. in all case, the original one will returned.
+If set `pb.option "enable_hooks"`, the hook function will enabled. you could use `pb.hook()` to set or get a hook function. call it with type name directly get current setted hook. call it with two arguments to set a hook. and call it with `nil` as the second argument to remove the hook. in all case, the original one will be returned.

 After the hook function setted and hook enabled, the function will be called *after* a message get decoded.
 So you could get all values in the table passed to hook function.
 That's the only argument of hook.